 In addition to books, this funky and eclectic space is home to several art studios and galleries, a comic book store, a record shop, a cafe, and even a yarn store.

-There are unique art installations all throughout the store, it even gives off Hogwarts vibes.
+There are unique art installations all throughout the store, it gives off Hogwarts vibes!

-The Last Bookstore really is one of the coolest bookstores we’ve ever been to!
+The Last Bookstore really is one of the coolest bookstores we’ve ever visited!
 It’s a great place to find the latest books, search for rare first editions, and lose yourself for a few hours.

 The Biltmore Los Angeles Hotel